eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/c-wallet-unit-attestation.md

 </tbody>
 </table>

-More specifically, \[RiskRegister\] describes the following threats in relation to pseudonyms:
+More specifically, \[RiskRegister\] describes the following threats in relation to wallet unit attestations:

 <table style="width:100%;">
 <colgroup>